Iguanodectes purusii: Diet and ecology

 Iguanodectes purusii is largely herbivorous, occasionally feeding on insects that make their way into the water from outside.
 This is in line with Iguanodectes as a genus, which is composed mostly of herbivores.
 Little is known of the ecology of Iguanodectes, though limited observations exist of several species in aquaria, including I. purusii.

 Presence and behavior in aquaria

 Though rarely imported for trade, several members of Iguanodectes are known in the aquarium industry.
 I. purusii is uncommon, but is noted to be a peaceful inhabitant of community tanks, and prefers living in groups of 5 to 10 individuals.
 Aquarists warn of a general sensitivity to surroundings during transport and during acclimation to a new environment.

 Conservation status

-Iguanodectes purusii has not been evaluated by the IUCN.
+Iguanodectes purusii has not evaluated by the IUCN as being Least Concern.
 Its type locality, the Purus river, is under environmental pressure from anthropogenic sources that include deforestation and agricultural development.
 The lattermost factor has a documented negative effect on water quality, including increased levels of pesticides and fecal contamination.
 Nonetheless, I. purusii has a broad range that encompasses a good handful of river basins; thus, its population is likely to remain stable.